-Administration has the right to suspend student attendance and participation in any extracurricular activities (i.e., school dances/athletic events/after school events) for any of the following infractions.
-Written notice of given extra-curricular suspension at time of discipline.
+Administration has the right to suspend student attendance and participation in any extracurricular activities (i.e., school dances/athletic events/after school activities) for any of the following infractions.

 Academic Dishonesty - Students found to be guilty of "cheating" or plagiarism on assignments and/or tests.